bbauska/meta-react-basics/README.md

 In this section (11), you will further explore the concepts of components in React and learn how to create a component from scratch.

-You\'ll be introduced to the concept of the export statements and how components can be used to create reusable blocks of code.
+You&apos;ll be introduced to the concept of the export statements and how components can be used to create reusable blocks of code.

-I\'ve launched VS Code here, and I have the creating components folder open in the built-in terminal.
+I&apos;ve launched VS Code here, and I have the creating components folder open in the built-in terminal.

-Now, I\'ll execute the command npm init, React app dot.
+Now, I&apos;ll execute the command npm init, React app dot.

 The dot character instructs VS Code to run this command in the current folder.

-In other words, I\'m using Create React app to build a new app for me inside this folder.
+In other words, I&apos;m using Create React app to build a new app for me inside this folder.

 I execute this command by pressing the Enter key.

-I wait for the app to build, and once it\'s ready, I can start the app by typing npm then a space followed by start.
+I wait for the app to build, and once it&apos;s ready, I can start the app by typing npm then a space followed by start.

 The process of building the React app could take a couple of minutes, so